Beijing reopens restaurants as new COVID-19 cases drop

 The return to near-normal applied everywhere in Beijing except for one district and part of another, where the outbreak lingered.
 Schools, which partially reopened earlier, will fully do so on June 13, followed by kindergartens on June 20.

-Authorities conducted multiple rounds of mass testing and locked down buildings and complexes when infections were discovered to stamp out an outbreak that infected about 1,800 people over six weeks in a city of 22 million.
+Authorities had conducted multiple rounds of mass testing and locked down buildings and complexes whenever infections were discovered to stamp out an outbreak that infected about 1,800 people over six weeks in a city of 22 million.
 The number of new cases dropped to six on Sunday.

 The ruling Communist Party remains wedded to a “zero-COVID” strategy that exacts an economic cost and inconveniences millions of people, even as many other countries adopt a more relaxed approach as vaccination rates rise and treatments become more widely available.